LidkeLab/smite/README.md

 Set SMF values from within GUI and run either a test dataset or analyze all datasets.

 ### Additional Examples
-Additional ***smite*** examples can be found in the examples subdirectory of MATLAB as well as the unitTests for some of the classes.
+Additional ***smite*** examples can be found in the examples subdirectory of MATLAB as well as the unitTests for some of the classes (see [here](MATLAB/examples/README.txt) for a summary).
 Some of the examples generate and analyze their own data, while others provide a template for how to run the example given supplied data.

 ### Additional Details
 Additional details on ***smite*** can be found [here](doc/DetailedOverview.md).